Miccia/open-close-ms/README.md

 - Dockerizing
 	I encountered an ugly issue when making the multistage Dockerfile for the front-end service, to pack the web application I used com.github.eirslett:frontend-maven-plugin after a couple hours I found that the problem was in the image used for the build stage:
-	Apparently <URL> linux Alpine miss the glibc libraries and that prevents the plugin to work properly, it also seems that the majority of the maven docker image hosted on dockerhub also uses Alpine, I solved this by using this image:kemixkoo/debian-maven, however, implementing a custom image on a private registry would be preferable
+	Apparently [(issue)](https://github.com/eirslett/frontend-maven-plugin/issues/633 "(issue)") linux Alpine miss the glibc libraries and that prevents the plugin to work properly, it also seems that the majority of the maven docker image hosted on dockerhub also uses Alpine, I solved this by using this image:'kemixkoo/debian-maven', however, creating a custom image on a private registry would be preferable.

 - Testing kafka
 	I struggled a bit trying to mock a broker to run integration tests, there are solutions for this but I think that a complete integration test is out of scope in this case, I then decided to mock all the integration layer by using
 	@ConditionalOnProperty in the configuration classes and @MockBean for the consumers and producer to run tests against the REST service layer